jose-Abel/python-blog-app/README.md

 - Linkedin: [Jose Abel Ramirez Frontany](https://www.linkedin.com/in/jose-abel-ramirez-frontany-7674a842/)

 ## Getting Started
-You can clone this code anytime and load the HTML on your browser.
+You can clone this code anytime and run it locally with Pycharm.

 ## Live version

 ### Setup
 You can download the source code with any method.

-### Acknowledgments
-Appreciate the teams at Udemy and the creator of the course Jonas Schmedtmann since allows me to learn a lot of CSS and Sass concepts and design principles that is pushing my software development career higher.

 ## 📝 License